mkerker/dckr/docker.md

 `docker push` pushed the image to our "remote" registry.

+remove all containers and images

+#### Step 4: Stop all dockers containers and images

+Enter the following commands to clean up:

+docker stop $(ps docker -q -a)
+# Delete every Docker containers
+# Must be run first because images are attached to containers
+docker rm -f $(docker ps -a -q)

+# Delete every Docker image
+docker rmi -f $(docker images -q)

+See that is clean

+docker images
+#### Step 5: PULL the image from registry

 We can now download the image using the `docker pull` command: